mufarhan/BatchHL-Plus/README.md

-# BatchHL-Plus
+# BatchHL+

-This is an implementation of BatchHL-Plus method which can reflect graph changes in batches to answer shortest-path distance queries efficiently over very large batch-dynamic networks.
+This is an implementation of BatchHL+ method which can reflect graph changes in batches to answer shortest-path distance queries efficiently over very large batch-dynamic networks.

 To see the accepted format for datasets, batch updates and query pairs, you may refer to the Sample folder.
-After the test inputs are ready, please us the following commands to test BatchHL-Plus.
+After the test inputs are ready, please us the following commands to test BatchHL+.

 =====================================